la2050/archive/_projects/2016/the-ron-finley-project-presents-da-function-a-community-fun-fest.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  An annual community fun-fest  held at a public venue in South LA, Da FUNction offers residents and the larger LA community a day of play with a diverse menu of activities ranging from drumming, weaving, ceramics, woodworking, gardening, yoga and more.
+Da FUNction serves to transform unused, undervalued public spaces into beautiful places full of life, culture & art.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play